rails/rails/guides/source/action_mailbox_basics.md

 ## Setup

 Action Mailbox has a few moving parts.
-First you'll run the Action Mailbox installer.
+First you'll run the installer.
 Then configure a chosen ingress for handling incoming email.
 You're then ready to add Action Mailbox routing, create mailboxes and start processing incoming emails.

 To start let's install Action Mailbox: